 She then goes on the talk about the bad results of that decision, which I appreciate her for doing.
 It takes a lot of courage to come out to the online world and admit that you made a mistake, and she does a good job of admitting it, and encouraging others to not make the same mistake.

 I will second that advice.
-During the time that I was being medicated there were two different times where I simply got frustrating with what was going on, that things were not progressing well, and I was simply tired of all the work I had to put in just to stay healthy.
+During the time that I was being medicated there were two different times where I simply got frustrated with what was going on, that things were not progressing well, and I was simply tired of all the work I had to put in just to stay healthy.
 So I decided, on my own, to simply stop going to see my therapist, and stop taking my anti-depressants.

 The first time, I suffered my second dissociative episode less than a week later.
 Without the anti-depressants to act as my safety net, when things got stressful, I went back into being that child who “zoned out” during the abuse, only I lost a week of time before my then-wife and her family found me and brought me home.